uBiome’s 7 Secrets About How Some Gut Bacteria (like Firmicutes) Can Make You Fat

 They’re unseen, largely unknown, and number in the trillions, but your gut bacteria can make you fat.
 We’re talking Firmicutes and Bacteroidetes.
 Here’s the story and what you can do about it.

 THE FINE folks over at uBiome kindly gave me permission to offer you their most recent guide, 7 Secrets About Bacteria and Weight Loss.
-Yes, the title is eerily similar to that of this blog post.
-I just changed some words in a feeble attempt to be more impactful.

 The rest of this is my summary of their “7 Secrets”, along with my typical liberal dose of opinion and added resources for the intellectually adventurous.